Robert Roy Award

 - Delivering professional development and professional support to L2 teachers.

-- Involvement and dedication to teacher or academic L2 organizations.
+- Being involved in and dedicated to teacher or academic L2 organizations.

 - There is no limit to the number of times a member may be nominated.